pysat/pysat/docs/new_instrument.rst

     def load(fnames, tag=None, sat_id=None):
         # code normally follows, example terminates here

+The rationale behind the variable names is explained above under Naming Conventions.
+What is important here are the test_dates.
+Each of these points to a specific date for which the unit tests will attempt to download and load data as part of end-to-end testing.
+Make sure that the data exists for the given date.
+The tags without test dates will not be tested.

 Data Acknowledgements
 =====================

 Acknowledging the source of data is key for scientific collaboration.
 This can generally be put in the `init` function of each instrument.
 Relevant citations should be included in the instrument docstring.

 Supported Data Templates